ssb22/scan-reflow/README.md

 Copyright and Trademarks
 ------------------------

-© Silas S. Brown, licensed under the GPL.
+© Silas S. Brown, licensed under Apache 2.

 * Acrobat is an Adobe trademark.

+* Apache is a registered trademark of The Apache Software Foundation.

 * PostScript is a registered trademark of Adobe Systems Inc.